singlefrequency/LANCELOT/docs/source/index.rst

 LANCELOT
 =======================================
-LANCELOT is the library for the Large Scale Structure of the Universe, that implements various modified theories of gravitation, such as $f(Q)$, $f(T)$ and
+LANCELOT is the library for the Large Scale Structure of the Universe, that implements various modified theories of gravitation, such as :math:`f(Q)`, :math:`f(T)` and
-$f(T,B)$ gravities in the presence of massive neutrinos.
+:math:`f(T,B)` gravities in the presence of massive neutrinos.

 Contents